Upper Division Seminars

 Mick Cunningham, Sociology

 This seminar will investigate the collection of reactionary ideologies and media that are commonly referred to as “the manosphere.”
 The manosphere is a loosely connected network of online communities espousing various forms of anti-feminist politics.
 The course will begin with an overview of the ideologies and media that define the manosphere.
-Although we will need to become familiar with the jargon of “Chads,” “Stacys,” “red-pilllers,” and “incels,” the purpose of the course is to study the scope, appeal, causes, and consequences of the manosphere.
+Although we will need to become familiar with the jargon of “Chads,” “Stacys,” “red-pillers,” and “incels,” the purpose of the course is to study the scope, appeal, causes, and consequences of the manosphere.
 We will do that by engaging with scientific research that analyzes the manosphere from perspectives including sociology, gender studies, psychology, political science, history, media studies, and others.
 One important goal will be to understand why this most recent wave of anti-feminism emerged when it did and how it has drawn adherents.
 Another goal is to consider how the manosphere affects social and political developments through electoral politics, social media, or other mechanisms.
 Throughout the course we will devote time to designing and pilot-testing strategies for conducting effective research on the manosphere.

 Andrea Reed, Audiology